johans-work/berserk/README.md

 # Intro
-Berserk is a keyboard layout optimized for the mouse and minimum finger travel, compatible with virtually any keyboard.
-Berserk isn't so much original as it is inevitable for anyone with similar requirements.
+Berserk is a univeral keyboard layout optimized for mouse use and minimum finger travel.
+Berserk isn't so much original as it is inevitable for anyone with similar requirements with a keyboard equipt with dual function keys and layers (VIA/VIAL etc).
 Save time by starting with many of the answers first.
 I've also written a [custom keyboard guide](https://github.com/johans-work/custom-keyboard-guide).

 # Answers First

+## phase 1: subtraction

+Dual function keys make eliminating mod keys a breeze.

+- [ ] We adopt the hhkb ctrl position at caps lock, and swap it with tab on tap, ctrl on hold.
+- [ ] If you only have one space bar, swap it with space on tap, shift on hold.
+- [ ] If you have two space bars, swap left space with enter on tap, and shift on hold.
+- [ ] With the shift key free, we swap it with esc on tap, alt on hold.
+- [ ] With the esc key free, we swap it with del on tap, and win on hold.

+## phase 2: multiplication

 - [ ] Optimize for 1u max travel distance with 6x3 on each hand + thumb keys.
 - [ ] ; is replace with ' that has higher usage.